-The Public Health Advisory includes strong recommendations for individuals and businesses around personal behaviors and business operations.
-It aims to support hospitals so they can continue providing appropriate levels of care for COVID-19 and non-COVID-19 patients, and to protect the health of citizens.
-Unlike public health orders, a health advisory is not a mandate, but instead, an advisement to the community regarding a significant public health risk, and includes associated strong recommendations for action.
+The Public Health Advisory includes recommendations for individuals around personal behaviors, gathering environments, and guidance to choose to get vaccinated for COVID-19.
+It aims to support current conditions so counties can continue to operate with low to minimal spread of COVID-19 in their communitites.
+Unlike public health orders, a health advisory is not a mandate, but instead, an advisement to the community regarding a significant public health risk, and includes associated recommendations for action.

 Related Pages & Documents

 The Advisory includes the following health and safety measures:

 Considerations for indoor & outdoor mask-wearing:Wear a face covering when you are in an indoor public or private setting where you are not able to consistently maintain six feet of physical distancing between you and anyone outside of your household.

 The Advisory applies to all of the counties in Central District Health’s jurisdiction which include Ada, Boise, Elmore, and Valley Counties.